shueppin/AutoCrafter-Datapack/README.md

 # AutoCrafter

-This is a minecraft datapack which creates a block, that automatically crafts certain items.
+This is a minecraft datapack which creates a block, that automatically crafts a selected item.
-The item that should be crafted can be inserted in a simple GUI. the ingredients for the item can be put into the autocrafter block using a hopper.
-The output item can   be taken out of the autocrafter using a hopper or a hopper minecart
+This is for Minecraft Java Edition and it can be used in every gamemode without turning on cheats.

+**Content**
+- <a href='#installation'>Install the AutoCrafter</a>
+- <a href='#use-the-autocrafter'>How to use the AutoCrafter</a>
+- <a href='#add-a-crafting-recipe'>How to add your own crafting recipes to the AutoCrafter</a>

-At the moment it isn't possible to craft every item.
+*Note:* At the moment it isn't possible to craft every item.
 More items will be added somewhen.
-It is also possible to add <a href='https://github.com/shueppin/AutoCrafter-Datapack#how-to-add-your-own-recipes'>your own crafting recipes</a>.
 Go <a href='AutoCrafter/craftable_items.txt'>here</a> for a list of all craftable items.